kiplangatkorir/swahili-gpt2-distilled/README.md

 ### 1. Dataset

-The model is fine-tuned on a custom Swahili dataset, which includes:
+The model is distilled on a custom Swahili dataset, which includes:

 - **train.txt**: Contains the training data (approx. 200K sentences)
 - **valid.txt**: Contains the validation data (approx. 20K sentences)